Print Pro Queue Manager Deep Dive (video)

 720 x 3600

-Ethernet Configuration for OmniDTF (video)
+Ethernet Configuration for OmniDTF & DTF Mini

-The following information will help you to perform that same configuration if you should ever need to update your PC’s Ethernet adapter or if you’ve installed the OmniDTF UI and Print Pro software onto a new PC.
+The following information will help you to perform that same configuration if you should ever need to update your PC’s Ethernet adapter or if you’ve reinstalled the OmniDTF UI and Print Pro software onto a new PC.

 Your OmniDTF printer and its software implementation are not designed to communicate over the Internet or any other network.
 We use a simple point-to-point connection between one PC and the printer, directly connected with a single Ethernet (“RJ45”) cable.